poulsp/docker-Alice-Linux-x86/README.md

     sudo systemctl restart snips-skill-respeaker-sat.service or
     sudo systemctl restart hermesledcontrol.service

-with 'bind = "default @ mqtt"' the same as the Alice head you give her both mouth and ears. otherwise she's pretty deaf-mute.
+with 'bind = "default@mqtt"' the same as the Alice head you give her both mouth and ears. otherwise she's pretty deaf-mute.

 That's that.